krishna11-dot/krishna11-dot/README.md

 I'm fascinated by the potential of AI to solve real world problems.
 My journey so far has taken me through:

 Building ML models that actually work beyond the classroom as There's a big gap between "it works on my laptop" and "it works in production."
 I'm obsessed with bridging that gap.
-Exploring the fascinating world of agentic AI systems Autonomous agents that can actually do things?
-Sign me up.
+Exploring the fascinating world of agentic AI systems, Autonomous agents that can actually do things.
-Seeing computer vision applications come to life - There's something magical about teaching computers to see.
+Seeing computer vision applications come to life as there's something magical about teaching computers to see.
-Learning how LLMs can transform businesses - We're still figuring out what's possible here, and that's exciting.
+Learning how LLMs can transform businesses.

 🔍 What I'm looking for
 I'm on the hunt for entry-level opportunities in: